Jack Telnack: Career

-After his training at the ArtCenter College of Design, Telnack began working as a designer for Ford in 1958.
+After his completing his education in 1958, Telnack accepted a design job at Ford.
+His initial assignments were focused on small design details and ornamentation.
+During his early career, he designed boats in his free time.
+After presenting his portfolio to the Trojan Boat Company, he was offered a job, which he ultimately declined.
 He became the head stylist of the Lincoln-Mercury Division in 1965.
-In 1966, he became the chief designer of Ford's Australian branch, where he led the redesign of the Australian Ford Falcon.
+In 1966, he was named the chief designer of Ford of Australia, where he led the redesign of the Australian Ford Falcon.
 In 1969, he returned to the United States and worked on the 1972 Ford Mustang fastback.
 He then went on to serve as the vice president of design for Ford in Europe in 1974.